 In fact, neither high public concern nor overwhelming scientific evidence over recent decades has brought about the obvious changes that animals need.

-That’s why Animals Australia has launched this campaign – we cannot leave the wellbeing of animals in the hands of governments and animal industries.
+That’s why Animals Australia is running this campaign – we cannot leave the wellbeing of animals in the hands of governments and animal industries.
 Fortunately, consumer choices can spark needed change.

 Audits and inspections are not mandatory.
 Audits occur once a year on most but not all intensive farms.
 Facilities get fore-warning, and auditors are chosen and paid for by the industry.
 The thing about audits is that they’re designed to pick up wrong-doing against an industry standard… but what if the whole system is wrong?